jimijimi/conv/readme.md

 conv is a unit converter for the command line.
 It has been written in C.

-The compilation has been tested in Linux x86, Linux ARM and WIndows x86 64 bit.
+The program has been tested in Linux x86, Linux ARM and WIndows x86 64 bit.

+The program looks complicated and I know it can be written in a few lines of python.
+But I wanted to have a go at pointers, memory management and all that C stuff.

 Database:
 =========